-The Education and Dissemination Committee identified the following projects for work during 2020:
+The Education and Dissemination Committee identified the following projects for 2021:

-- Continue to organize Workshop/Scientific Symposia annually or as appropriate. - Define guidelines to select candidate venues for the WBMT Workshop/Scientific Symposium in 2020 and 2021. - Discuss financial support for future WBMT Workshops. - Develop online training programs directed to low-middle income countries in cooperation with regional transplant organizations.
+- Continue to organize Workshop/Scientific Symposia annually or as appropriate.
+In-person meetings/workshops will not be developed during 2021 due to the COVID-19 pandemic. - Next WBMT Workshop is planned for March 2022 in Islamabad, Pakistan. - Discuss financial support for future WBMT Workshops.

-- Establish contacts and identify obstacles for setting up new transplant centers in emerging and underdeveloped countries. - Evaluate participation in the creation of an International Continuing Medical Education (CME) accreditation plan.
+- Develop online training programs directed to low-middle income countries in cooperation with regional transplant organizations. - Establish contacts and identify obstacles for setting up new transplant centers in emerging and underdeveloped countries. - Evaluate participation in the creation of an International Continuing Medical Education (CME) accreditation plan. - Assess long-term outcomes of previous Workshops for organizers and participants.